City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 );
 ```

-All modifiers except "modifierA" and "modifierB" are emitted.
+All modifiers except "modifierA" and "modifierB" are outputted.

 Note that the following settings are identical